mrsarm/wiremock-launcher/README.md

 [WireMock](https://wiremock.org/) Launcher scripts.

-The launcher uses by default Docker to run WireMock, but if you have Java 11+ installed, you can run WireMock directly, just edit the scripts uncommenting the part that starts WireMock with Java and comment out the Docker part.
+The launchers use by default Docker to run WireMock, but if you have Java 11+ installed, you can run WireMock directly, just edit the scripts uncommenting the part that starts WireMock with Java and comment out the Docker part.
 It would make